CHECK-IN AND ARRIVAL

 All new international students are required to check in with ISS upon arrival.
 Please plan to check in with ISS and attend a mandatory Immigration Laws and Policies Session on one of the following dates:

-All students beginning in the fall 2018 semester are required to check in with ISS by August 27, 2018.
+All students beginning in the spring 2019 semester are required to check in with ISS by January 22, 2019.

 Please be sure to arrive promptly at the start of the session.
 When you arrive to check in, please bring the following items with you: